Secure shopping with us

 Your browser will go into secure mode as soon as you access 'Your trolley' or 'login' pages, i.e. before you enter any personal details.
-You can check that you are shopping in a secure environment by looking for either a locked padlock or a key icon in the grey bar at the bottom of your screen.
+You can check that you are shopping in a secure environment by looking for either a locked padlock or a key icon in the grey bar on your screen.

 We recommend that you always close down your Internet browser when you have finished shopping online, especially if you use a shared PC.
 This will delete temporary Internet cookies from any sites that you may have visited.

-Online security is constantly evolving so, if you are using older versions of Internet Explorer (version 4 or older versions of IE5), we recommend you update your browser to a later version of IE in order to take full advantage of the improved security features.
-If you'd like to update your browser, please visit the Microsoft website (Argos.ie is not responsible for the content of external websites.
-This will open a new window).
+Online security is constantly evolving.
+If you are using older versions of Internet Explore or other browsers, we recommend you update your browser to the latest version in order to take full advantage of the improved security features.
+You can uppdate your browser by going to 'browser settings'.

 How do I identify a scam email?